 The framework of the RESULT state core is shown in the following figure.

+Figure 6.
+Framework of RESULT state Core

 A clock divider is introduced to be used as the flash frequency.
 In M7T3, this clock has been set to be 1Hz.
 The SSD output signal is updated based on the divided clock from the clock divider at each rising edge of the 100MHz clock.